Cookies on BBB.org

 Ask friends, family, and your veterinarian for referrals, and check the BBB directory to find professional dog trainers near you.

 Then, set up an interview with the trainer to ask questions regarding their training ethics, rates, insurance, and methodology.
-Request proof of the most current certifications and what types of cases they’ve worked with before your situation.
-Many trainers are offering consultations and trainings online as well.
-If you’re looking for a furry friend, read BBB’s tips on how to avoid puppy scams, or need a dog sitter, find advice on a reliable service.
+Request proof of the most current certifications and what types of cases they've worked with before your situation.
+Many trainers are offering consultations and training online as well.
+If you're looking for a furry friend, read BBB's tips on how to avoid puppy scams, or if you need a dog sitter, find advice on a reliable service.

 If you're a certified dog trainer, become a BBB Accredited Business.